PoCInnovation/Pool2020/day6-blockchain/student.md

 ## Exercice 00

-For this exeercice you have to solve [this challenge](https://capturetheether.com/challenges/warmup/deploy/).
+For this exercice you have to solve [this challenge](https://capturetheether.com/challenges/warmup/deploy/).

 The goal of this challenge is for you to setup the environment you need to solve the following exercices.